orstrings/bylaws/bylaws.md

 ### Section 12.
 Assignment and Transfer of Stock, Bonds and Securities

-The President, the Vice Presidents, the Treasurer, the Secretary, and each of them, shall have power to assign, or to endorse for transfer, under the corporate seal, and to deliver, any stock, bonds, subscription rights, or other securities, or any beneficial interest therein, held or owned by the Corporation.
+The President, the President Elect, the Treasurer, the Secretary, and each of them, shall have power to assign, or to endorse for transfer, under the corporate seal, and to deliver, any stock, bonds, subscription rights, or other securities, or any beneficial interest therein, held or owned by the Corporation.

 Article VI - Contracts, Checks, Drafts and Bank Accounts
 --------------------------------------------------------